webOS-TV-app-samples/BLEGATT/README.md

 # BLE GATT

-The BLE GATT Luan API allows you to use webOS TV's BLE GATT client function. <br/>
+The BLE GATT Luna API allows you to use webOS TV's BLE GATT client function. <br/>
 This project is a sample app that uses BLE GATT Luna API.

 <br/>